dotlang/language/README.md

 1. Hide some advanced algorithm or intellectual property
 2. Performance

 As I said, the benefits of the first one are more and more diminishing in the current IT world.
 For the second part, a JIT compiler can be at par with an ahead-of-time compiler (if not better).
-Moreover, the JIT compilation provides more flexibility and better optimization techniques.
+Moreover, the JIT compilation provides more flexibility and better optimization possibilities.

 Of course the disadvantage of this approach is that the user of your software needs the the JIT compiler in addition to the source code.
 For the source code, we need to make this process as straightforward as possible.

 ###Paradigm

 Electron is a object-oriented and imperative  programming language with GC memory.
-The target use case of this programming language is distributed server-side network software which normally handle a lot of remote clients.
+The target use case of this programming language is distributed server-side network software.

 ###Keywords